 God has intended that both the bodies of both the male and female be held in purity and holiness.
-This means that because we are made in the image of God and because we are to honor God in all things that we are to hold our bodies in high and respectful esteem and to not use our bodies in sinful ways.
-The woman's body--in particular--is more beautiful than the male's.
-The woman is not to use her body to entice men and draw lust out of them for the purpose of gaining money (prostitution) or to motivate them to buy something (advertising).
+This means that because we are made in the image of God, and because we are to honor God in all things, we are to hold our bodies in high and respectful esteem and to not use our bodies in sinful ways.
+The woman's body, in particular, is more beautiful than the male's.
+The woman is not to use her body to entice men and draw lust out of them for the purpose of gaining money (prostitution) or motivating them to buy something (advertising).
 It is alright for a woman to advertise a product, but if the focus of the advertisement uses her body in a sensuous manner, then this is wrong.

 There is nothing wrong with the woman in advertising a product.
-But when that advertising involves demonstrating her sexuality and using it in such a way as to untangle men and to keep their attention so that they might be enticed to spend money, then this is sinful.
-It is sinful because it is not honoring to the woman and because it is using her body to bring out lust and is using her grace to entice the spending of money.
+But when that advertising involves demonstrating her sexuality and using it in such a way as to untangle men, to keep their attention, so that they might be enticed to spend money, then this is sinful.
+It is sinful because it is not honoring to the woman, because it is using her body to bring out lust, and it is using her grace to entice the spending of money.

 The world knows nothing of sanctification, and honor, and purity.
 But it knows plenty in the ways of filth, abuse, impurity, lust, and money grubbing.
 On the Day of Judgment, the Lord will settle all accounts with those who have used the bodies of women for monetary gain.